donpotts/AIProducts/README.md

 - Maui Blazor UI: A modern web UI framework for .NET.
 - MudBlazor components: Using side or top navigation.
 - Swagger UI: An interactive documentation for your API.
-- Entity Framework Core SQL Server: A database provider for Entity Framework Core.
+- Entity Framework Core: A database provider for Entity Framework Core.

 ## Getting Started